ConnectableUs/academic-kickstart/content/authors/yarko/_index.md

 and
 architectural methods.

-I have worked with psychologists for over 25 years in team dynamics and skills.
+I've worked with psychologists for over 25 years in team dynamics and team skills.
-I received a Motorola award for a formal technical review program delivered to more than 1,000 engineers whose core was team skills.
+In 1995, I received a Motorola award for a
+Formal Technical Review program whose core was team skills (over 1,000 engineers).
-Not surprisingly, systems architecture also involves clear, careful communmication with the problem space.
+Systems architecture also involves clear, careful communmication with the problem space.
 Around the time Agile was getting started, I ran a team using an architectural pattern based on team skills, but applied